farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 These implicit value groups, like address, maybe seem fairly minor, but their cost can add up fast.

 These implicit groups are one conceptual whole.
 Splitting them across multiple members of a parent harms understanding.

 Conceptual units are also likely to be modified together and passed together.

-Common operations on these concepts are hard to centralize when their components directly live on different parent types.
-Explicitly grouping related fields into a semantic value type improves understanding and simplifies operations on the conceptual unit.
+Common operations on these concepts are hard to centralize when their components directly live on various parent types.
+Explicitly grouping related fields into a semantic type improves understanding and simplifies operations on the conceptual unit.

 Concepts given their own type are easier to operate on and more likely to grow their own set of operations.
 Operations like formatting, validation, handling missing data, comparison, and copying can be centralized instead of littered around the code.